-As a traveller who is often wanderlusting after far away places, I often forget to appreciate how many incredible European cities are just a stones’ throw away from my home of London.
+As a traveller who is often ‘wanderlusting’ after far away places, I often forget to appreciate how many incredible European cities are just a stones’ throw away from my home of London.
 The glorious thing about these European cities is that whilst they’re just a short flight away, they can still provide you with the cultural contrast and sense of adventure that all travel-lovers crave.
-Dublin is one of these cities and last weekend I had the pleasure of being invited on a bloggers weekend to stay at the 5* Westbury Hotel
+Dublin is one of these cities and last weekend I had the pleasure of being invited on a bloggers weekend to experience 24 hours in Dublin.

 Of course, being on a Fab Food & Fashion Trail of Dublin, it would have only been right to stop and sample some of the produce, so we were welcomed into the Oyster tent for a little tasting.